stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.settings/odsofieldmapdata/set_type/_index.md

 title: Aspose::Words::Settings::OdsoFieldMapData::set_Type method
 linktitle: set_Type
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Settings::OdsoFieldMapData::set_Type method.
+description: 'Aspose::Words::Settings::OdsoFieldMapData::set_Type method.
 Specifies if a given mail merge field has been mapped to a column in the given external data source or not.
-The default value is Default in C++.
+The default value is Default in C++.'
 type: docs
 weight: 1000
 url: /cpp/aspose.words.settings/odsofieldmapdata/set_type/